Making new old friends leads to more compassionate care for seniors

 The program is designed to provide medical students with the opportunity to make a real connection with their ‘New Old Friend’ and learn from this relationship how to work with older adults in their practice.
 The students are paired with an ‘elder mentor’ living in long-term care and they meet once a month.
 When medical students interact, connect and establish rapport with older adults, they come to understand them as people and not as patients.
 They understand their life stories, learn to be comfortable and communicate effectively with older adults.

 “The feedback we receive is amazing.
-The students enjoyed sharing stories and learning about their new old friend’s life history.
-And the seniors told us that they were curious about medical education and felt they were making a helpful, practical and valuable contribution to future doctors.
+The students enjoyed sharing stories and learning about their new old friend’s life history” says Costa.
+“The seniors told us that they were curious about medical education and felt they were making a helpful, practical and valuable contribution to future doctors.”

-The truth is that we have a blind spot in our society when it comes to older adults.
+Costa believes that we have a blind spot in our society when it comes to older adults.
 For the first time in human history we are seeing the positive consequences of improved public health.
 It’s a wonderful thing that our loved ones are living longer, but the reality is we are just not prepared.

 Whether you work with older adults, or whether you work at arranging help or care for your parents or grandparents as they age, you get the strong impression that the bed has not been made for this generation.
-And the RIA is here to facilitate this important and urgent conversation, and use what we are learning every day to improve the lives of older adults now and in the future.
+The RIA is here to facilitate this important and urgent conversation, and use what we are learning every day to improve the lives of older adults now and in the future.

 By donating today, you will help Andrew Costa and other RIA researchers create solutions that are evidence-based and practical to improve the lives of older adults everywhere.